petrvanblokland/DesignDesignSpace/Site.md

 Focus is on design students and their individual goals.
 Not on predefined course content.

-### For which designers does *Design Design Space* works best?

-* Open minded and willing to get valuable feed-back on their work
+As designer, doing the Design Design Space study, you are open minded and willing to get valuable feedback on your work.

-* Interested to improve and change
-* Interested to participate in the work of colleague students
+You are interested to improve and change and to participate in the work of colleague students.

-* Disciplined to work hard between online sessions
-* More interested in the development of skills and challenging assignments than assessed diploma’s.
+You are disciplined to work hard between online sessions, and more interested in the development of skills and challenging assignments than in assessed diploma’s.

-### What *Design Design Space* offers
+### What *Design Design Space* is not

-* Learning how to create an environment and context to design and develop.
-* Developing the skill to design the design process.
-* Scalable traject: 1 day, 1 week, 1 month or 1 year.
-* Online (shared documents, video, hangouts).
-* Environment with experienced designer coaches and colleage students.
-Contact ranging from daily to weekly.
-* Each design student defines length, speed of study and select specialization topics.
-* The study finishes with a valued certificate on “graduation”, signed by external designers of statue.
-* Short term visible value for students, even with the longer time frames.
+* It is not an (online) course;
+* It is not an (academic) study, leading to Master or PhD;
+* It is not a school;
+* It is not a “How to InDesign/HTML/CSS/JS/otherDesignTool” training;
+* It is not a series of slides or a stack of books (although they may be very well part of it).

 ~~~Python
 box = page['Main']['Side']